thatstoasty/weave/README.md

 ```

 ## Padding
-The `padding` module lets you pad strings or entire blocks of text.
+The `padding` module lets you right pad strings or entire blocks of text.

 ```python
 from weave import indent